 It’s a loop walk that takes you further around to look over the cliff faces you just kayaked around.

-We’ll save that adventure for next time we visit the Channel Islands National Park with kids.
+We’ll save the bigger hikes for next time we visit the Channel Islands National Park with kids.

-What to take on your trip to the Channel Islands National Park
+What to Take to Channel Islands National Park

 - GoPro camera – perfect for your kayaking adventure